ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 $ ./start_openocd.sh <target>
 ```

-*target* is a value depending on the target you are debugging.
+<*target*> is a value depending on the target you are debugging.
 Possible values are :
  * stm32f411
  * stm32f407

 The openocd server exposes a telnet interface you can use in order to manage it or run some specific commands.
-You can connect to it with the following method :
+You can connect to with the following method :
 ``` shell
 $ telnet localhost 4444
 ```